ankured182/ankured182.github.io/README.md

-Ankur Debnath is a Microsoft certified software developer, who likes to build web & mobile apps , with emphasis on performance,scalability & Security.
-He has more than 8 years of experience in developing software solutions in the Microsoft platform.
+Hi my name is Ankur Debnath .
+I have experience in building web & mobile apps , with emphasis on performance,scalability & Security.
+I have more than 10 years of experience in developing software solutions,especially in the Microsoft platform.